 Daily exercise is important to keep fit and well.
 Taking exercise each day, even just a walk out in the fresh air, helps you stay strong and healthy.
 It lowers your risk of obesity, heart disease, stroke, diabetes and cancer.
 Exercise has real benefits to your mental health, boosting your self-esteem and improving your sleep.

 Exercise helps you to avoid falls, particularly exercise that builds strength and balance.
 Dudley Falls Prevention works to help older people avoid falls and with recovery following a fall.
 Anyone worried about their balance, mobility, or taking a fall can ask for help from the service.
-A telephone assessment can be arranged, or a safe, distanced home assessment from specialist falls advisor.
+A telephone assessment can be arranged, or a home assessment from a specialist falls advisor.
 The service works closely with local hospitals and GPs.

 During the summer, avoid or limit strenuous activity when it is very hot outside.
 Keep outdoor activity, such as sport, DIY or gardening, to cooler times of the day.

 Manage your long-term conditions

 It’s important that anyone living with a long-term health problem, such as COPD, heart problems or diabetes, learns to manage the condition.
 This is especially true during warmer weather.
 People can struggle in the heat, which can make symptoms worse.